 The essence of solitude is to disconnect from the world, your world, so that you can connect with God.
 What does solitude look like for you in this decade?

 A mentor told me he’s adopted a “no electronics” policy for his car and his Sundays.
 No phones.
 No distraction, no noise, no accessibility.
 Now, don’t quickly jump to “oh, it’s probably a priest or some spiritual guy.”
-Nope, he’s a president of a large company.
+Nope, he’s president of a large company.
 He answers to many guys that crap bigger than me.
 His courage unnerves me.
 I’ve tried his “policy” and am failing miserably.
 My truck has become a satellite office; on Sundays, I just ratchet it down, kind of, a little bit.
 Unless of course, there is a crisis.
-(Have you noticed how many crises of other people becomes your crisis through perpetual accessibility)?
+(Have you noticed how many crises of other people become your crises through perpetual accessibility?)
 Jesus, forgive me.
 Come into this place!